7Block Labs

 Description:

-A gas-efficient upgrade pattern where the implementation contract contains its own upgrade logic.
+A gas-efficient way to handle upgrades where the implementation contract has its own built-in upgrade logic.

 Implementation Highlights: